jeroenterheerdt/HAsmartirrigation/README.md

 ### Step 1: Installation

 Install the custom integration (preferably using HACS).
-After downloading it from HACS, add the integration by searcing 'Smart Irrigaiton' in your configuration.
+After downloading it from HACS, add the integration by searcing 'Smart Irrigation' in your configuration.
 Follow the steps:

 - API Key for Open Weather Map (optional).
 Only required in mode 1 and 3.
 See [Getting Open Weather Map API Key](https://github.com/jeroenterheerdt/HAsmartirrigation#getting-open-weather-map-api-key) below for instructions.